 Bailiff Bridge residents wanted!

-Dr Taylor said: “From my own experience of growing up in Bailiff Bridge in the 1970s, there used to be a great sense of community through the shared experience of setting up life in the mill village and of making carpets.
-Clifton Mill was a central physical object for the people.
-My parents worked there, for Firth’s Carpets, for most of their working lives; its presence in the village crossroads made the possibility of life for the village.
+Lisa explained: “From my own experience of growing up in Bailiff Bridge in the 1970s, there was a great sense of community through the shared experience of setting up life in the mill village and of making carpets.
+The mill was a central physical object for the people and my parents worked there for most of their working lives; its presence in the village crossroads made the possibility of life for the village.